Chapter 1 : Professor Blackburn's Secret.

 An abbreviated version of the letter followed, many of its main points either missing their context or removed altogether.

-Her mother wasn’t going to be pleased.
-Rose wondered if she’d seen the paper yet.
-She wouldn’t be able to show it to her until that evening, when she returned from work, but Rose guessed she’d probably get hold of a copy in the Ministry or on her lunchbreak.
+Rose wondered if her mother'd seen the paper yet.
+She wouldn't be pleased.
+Rose wouldn’t be able to show it to her until that evening, when she returned from work, but Rose guessed she’d probably get hold of a copy in the Ministry or on her lunchbreak.

 How could Aunt Ginny bear to work for that paper?
 One thing for sure, Rose was never becoming a reporter, not if this was the kind of rubbish the papers printed.

-To her surprise, the letters page was a good deal more balanced.
-As far as she could see, opinions seemed to be pretty much equally divided.
+She flicked to the letters page, surprised to see it was a good deal more balanced.
+Opinions seemed to be pretty much equally divided.
 There were a number of letters echoing the words of Marcus Flint and Phyllis King, but an equal amount seemed to support Blackburn.

 I was a student of Remus Lupin’s in the 1993/1994 school year, one began.
 I took my O.W.L.S at the end of that year and due to the constant changes of teacher and the spectacular incompetence of the previous teacher, Gilderoy Lockhart, was particularly concerned about my Defence Against the Dark Arts exam.
 By the end of the year, however, I’d improved enough to receive an E in the exam and I attribute this completely to the gifted teacher I had that year.